-When you launch an online property such as a website or app, you need to take a few technical steps to obtain the benefits of particular laws created to help you get established and grow.
+When you launch an online property such as a website or app, you need to take a few technical steps to obtain the benefits of particular laws created to help you get established and grow such as the DMCA.
 One such step is to hire a DMCA agent.

 If you are wondering do I need a DMCA agent – read on.
 If you already know the answer and would like to learn about our DMCA agent service, skip to the bottom of the article.